johanngerberding/johanngerberding.github.io/content/posts/2024-08-23-Vision-Language-Models.md

 ## Training

 <p align="justify">
-- scale is very important to model performance but a lot of companies and academic labs don't have the resources to aquire the amount of compute needed to train such models
+Scaling is often key to improving the performance of Visual Language Models (VLMs).
+However, the vast amount of computational resources required to train large-scale models is out of reach for many companies and academic labs.
+The cost and infrastructure needed to access this level of compute create barriers to participation in this rapidly advancing field.
-- recently researchers found that a data curation pipeline makes it possible to beat the scaling law
+Recently, though, researchers have discovered a way to overcome these challenges: a well-designed data curation pipeline.
+By carefully selecting and curating the training data, it is possible to surpass the typical scaling laws that have dominated model development.
+In this section, we’ll explore how crucial high-quality data is in training VLMs and the recipes used to create datasets that drive superior performance.
 </p>

 {{< figure align=center alt="Important training decisions to make" src="/imgs/vlms/training.png" width=100% caption="Figure X. Important decisions to make when training VLMs [2]">}}